 I big puffy heart love my laminator and I get questions on their ease of use and what exactly to use them for so I made a step by step tutorial on how to use a laminator and share my tips and tricks for laminating solid sheets of paper vs cut-outs and all the things you can laminate!
 Let’s get started!

-For your convenience, this post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
+As an Amazon affiliate, I earn a small commission from these links at no additional cost to you.

 What you will need:

-To start, you will need a home laminator and the thermal laminating pouches.
+To start, you will need a home laminator and thermal laminating pouches.
 I have listed several below!
+There really is no need for a fancy laminator, these basic, cheaper laminators do the job perfectly!

 Laminator Machines: